Find Cheap Auto Insurance Quotes in Your Area

 In the case of auto insurance, insurance scores solely assess how likely are you to be involved in an accident and file a claim for damages.
 However, insurance companies often use credit-related factors to determine your auto insurance score.
 Credit scores, meanwhile, evaluate your overall creditworthiness and ability to pay back many different kinds of credit, from mortgages to personal loans and credit cards.

 Car insurers use your auto insurance score, which is often heavily based on your credit score, to determine your rates.
-However, three states—California, Hawaii and Massachusetts—prohibit insurance companies from using credit scores when evaluating your application.
+However, several states prohibit insurance companies from using credit scores when evaluating your application.

 Additionally, many states prohibit insurers from using your insurance score as the sole criterion for policy and rate assessments.
 States also commonly restrict the types of personal information insurance companies can use to determine insurance scores.
 Confirm with your state's insurance department if you have further questions or concerns about what information your insurance company can use for underwriting and rate evaluations.